Christmas in Peru

 In the run up to Christmas, there are special events called 'chocolatadas' where people meet to see each other and drink hot chocolate and eat some 'panetón' (panettone - the Italian Christmas Cake).
 Chocolatadas started as a way of sharing some food and gifts with people who were less fortunate at Christmas.
 Some churches and community groups still have chocolatadas for this reason but they are also popular as a way of seeing family and friends.

-Nativity scenes, called 'pesebre', are an important decoration in most houses.
+Nativity scenes, called 'nacimientos' or 'pesebre', are an important decoration in most houses.
 They can be very large and elaborate.
 Sometimes they will have native Peruvian animals in them like llamas and alpacas!
 Traditionally the figure of the baby Jesus isn't put into the scene until Christmas day.

 Smaller scenes made in a box, with two doors on the front, are known as 'retablos'.
 They have different types of historic or religious scene in them but Christmas retablos are very popular.